viniciusdacal/viniciusdacal.github.com/content/blog/2018/react-estruturando-projetos-e-nomeando-componentes/en.md

 Screens, as the name already describes, would be the screens that we have in the application.

-In a _CRUD_ of users, we would have a screen for the user list, a screen for create a new user and a screen for edit an existent user.
+In a `CRUD` of users, we would have a screen for the user list, a screen for create a new user and a screen for edit an existent user.

 A screen is where you use components to compose a page to the application.
 Ideally, the screen would’t contain any logic and would be a functional component.

 We keep the screens in a separated folder in the root of `src`, because they will be grouped accordingly to the route definition and not by modules:

 ```
+src
-src├─ components
+├─ components
+└─ screens
+  └─ User
+    ├─ Form.jsx
+    └─ List.jsx
 ```

-Considering that the project is using _react-router_, we keep the file _Root.jsx_ inside the `screens` folder, and we define in it all the application routes.
+Considering that the project is using `react-router`, we keep the file `Root.jsx` inside the `screens` folder, and we define in it all the application routes.

-The code for _Root.jsx_ would be similar to this:
+The code for `Root.jsx` would be similar to this:

 Notice that we put all the screens inside a folder with the same name of the route, `user/ -> User/`.
 Try to keep a folder for each parent route, and group the sub-routes in it.
 In this case, we created the folder `User` and we keep the screens List and screen Form in it.
 This pattern will help you find easily which screen is rendering each route, by just taking a look at the url.